Director: Andrew Niccol

 NUMBER 2: This turned into a romance.
 Like, I would say that this film was not a “Mystery & Suspense, Science Fiction & Fantasy” (according to Rotten Tomatoes), but a Romance/Action.
 How the love interest (Amanda Seyfried) could run in those six-inch heels and still rob banks… I do not know.

 NUMBER 3: It is quite simply too far-fetched.
 They should have stuck to developing the lifestyle and internal struggles of watching our life tick away from you.
 I think that would have been way more interesting…

-I was pretty disappointed with this one, actually… But perhaps I was wanting to see a deep and meaningful movie when In Time was essentially a Chick-Flick disguised as a good film in the trailer.
+I was pretty disappointed with this one, actually… But perhaps I was wanting to see a deep and meaningful movie when In Time was essentially a chick-flick disguised as a sci-fi/action in the trailer.